 Your chances of getting funeral directing/embalming work are best if you have relevant experience and qualifications.

-Starting as an embalmer in a big firm can help you get into the area
+Starting as an embalmer in a big firm can help

 You can increase your chances of becoming a funeral director by approaching a funeral firm to work as an embalmer.
 Embalming skills are useful to an employer and the work gives you more chance of learning the other aspects of the role.

 Job opportunities for inexperienced staff are better at larger firms, which have more time and money to spend on training.